THE FUNDAMENTALS OF TENNIS.

 If you really want to excel at the game and move forward quickly, I highly recommend that you see everything you can great about tennis.
 Study the game of the leading players and try to copy their blows.
 Read every tennis tutorial you can find.
 They help me a lot.

 Outside the court, learning theory and watching the best players act can help you learn more tennis than you can in the actual game.
 I don’t mean to miss out on opportunities to play.
 Not at all.
 Play as much as possible, but try to put into practice the theories you read or the moves you saw during the game.

 Never be discouraged by slow progress.
 The stroke related trick you’ve been working on for weeks without success will suddenly come to you when you least expect it.
-Tennis players are the product of hard work.
 Very few are born geniuses in the game.

 Tennis is a game that pays dividends for a lifetime.
 A tennis racket is a letter of recommendation in any city.
 The brotherhood of the game is universal because no one but a good athlete can excel at a game for a long period.
 Tennis provides relaxation, excitement, exercise and pure pleasure for a person who is attached to his business tightly and quickly until late at night.
 Age is not a hindrance.
 World tennis players have written a magnificent page in the history of the world war.
 No branch of sports has sent more men to the banner from every country in the world than tennis, and these men have returned with glory or made the ultimate sacrifice to the field of honor.